kajalkachare/INTER-VLAN-Routing/README.md

 Cisco Packet Tracer (Version 7.3 or later recommended)

 ✨ Author
-Created by [Your Name] for practicing VLAN configuration in Cisco Packet Tracer.
+Created by [Kajal Kachare] for practicing VLAN configuration in Cisco Packet Tracer.

-yaml
-Copy code